-Sometimes the difference between a narcissist and a psychopath gets blurred, and most of the time people tend to confuse one with the other.
+Sometimes the difference between a narcissist and a psychopath gets blurred, and more often than not people tend to confuse one with the other.
 But if you look very minutely and carefully, you will see that they are indeed different.

 As I have written in previous posts, narcissists, in my experience, are noteworthy for their principal trait of overvaluing themselves at the expense of devaluing others.
 They think of themselves as special, privileged, entitled, and void of flaws—in other words, they give themselves plenty of latitudes, while giving others little to none.
 In their mind, they are always right, and the rules don’t really apply to them.
 They are incapable of admitting mistakes and taking responsibility.
 If things work, they believe it is thanks to them.
 If things fail, it’s the fault of others.